jeffjet24/MetroTransit/README.md

 It is currently compatible with the original Pebble Watches (Pebble and Pebble Steel), and the Pebble Time Watches (The Pebble Time and Pebble Time Steel).
 It currently does not have support for the Pebble Time Round, that support is expected soon.

+The pebble app uses an API, which has the code available at https://github.com/benpete22/Metro.

 # Current State of Development
 The application is in a very young state, so it does not have much error checking as of yet, and that is my next goal.